chinese-zodiac/exotic-farms-fe/app/review.md

 `already working. let me know if there's a bug` -  Update CZF displays whenever a transaction is completed

-`done`- Automatically connect wallet when possible
+`done` - Automatically connect wallet when possible

-`done`- Light/dark mode: fix the gradient to match figma, especially light mode `done`- Light mode: add the shadows from figma for elements were applicable
+`done` - Light/dark mode: fix the gradient to match figma, especially light mode `done` - Light mode: add the shadows from figma for elements were applicable

-Header: Display current CZF price rather than wallet CZF balance (refer to figma)
+`done` - Header: Display current CZF price rather than wallet CZF balance (refer to figma)

 CZF top stats bar:
 `bg color is fixed: Font is Poppins`- Fix background color and fonts to match Figma

-- Display "Harvestable CZF" as sum of all harvestable from both chrono pools and exotic farms
+`??
+How do we get CZF price`- Display "Harvestable CZF" as sum of all harvestable from both chrono pools and exotic farms

 Chrono Farmer Image:
-``??? not sure what to do here` - Fix spacing to match documentation.
+`??? not sure what to do here` - Fix spacing to match documentation.
 Should be more than half of screen.

 "Loop CZF For High Yield" section:
 `???
 SHOULD THIS be is sync with chronoPools`- The time selection should be a dropdown allowing selecting the proper chrono pool, as shown in Figma with the dropdown arrow to the left of "1 YEAR"